 The Crust

 And then there’s the crust.
-Most pizza crusts are made from white, all-purpose wheat flour, which is almost always contaminated with the herbicide glyphosate.
-With the exception of a few high end and health conscious pizzerias, it’s hard to find 100% whole wheat or even a combination of whole wheat and white flour, let alone organic.
-More and more establishments are offering gluten-free crusts.
-But these are typically no healthier than refined wheat flour, and often less so.
-They can feature white rice, tapioca flour, potato starch, and lots of fillers and binders that were created in a lab rather than grown in a field.
+Most pizza crusts are made from white, all-purpose wheat flour, which is often contaminated with the herbicide glyphosate.
+Except for a few high-end and health-conscious pizzerias, it’s hard to find 100% whole wheat or even a combination of whole wheat and white flour, let alone organic.

 The Sodium

-Are Healthy Plant Based Pizzas Possible?
+Are Healthy Plant-Based Pizzas Possible?

-Have we reached the sad end of our epic tale of pizza?
-From a clever way to eat toppings with our hands without needing a napkin to a modern-day driver of heart disease and an ever-expanding waistline?
 Have no fear.
-With some creativity, we can return pizza to its convenient, delicious, simple, and health-promoting roots.
-And with the revolution in plant based dairy and meat analogues, we can also create yummy plant based pizzas that can satisfy (and perhaps even fool) committed meat and cheese eaters.
+With some creativity, we can return pizza to its roots as convenient, delicious, simple, and health-promoting.
+And with the revolution in plant-based dairy and meat analogues, we can also create yummy plant-based pizzas that can satisfy (and perhaps even fool) committed meat and cheese eaters.

 A Healthier Crust